What we do

 Written accountability at every stage.

 Every engagement produces formal written deliverables — diagnostic memo, recovery plan, weekly status reports, closeout document.
-If it isn't written, it didn't happen.
+If it is not written, it did not happen.
+Technical deliverables follow the same standard: architecture documents, data models, API contracts.

 [ 03 ]